Kasseri Cheese vs Swiss Cheese

 Swiss Cheese

-• "Is Kasseri Cheese or Swiss Cheese better?"
+Kasseri Cheese vs Swiss Cheese Pinterest comparison

 Kasseri is a semi-hard cheese made predominantly from sheep's milk, with up to 20% goat's milk allowed.
 Originating in Greece, it is smooth and pale yellow, known for its elastic texture and mild, buttery flavor with a slight tang.
 Kasseri is often used in pies, pastries, and as a table cheese, especially in Greek and Turkish cuisines.